Reproductive Developmental Biology Laboratory (Ryoma Ota Laboratory)

 Basic Information

-Faculty name/Affiliation Ryoma Ota / Faculty of Faculty of Science and Engineering and Engineering, Department of Biosciences
+Faculty name/Affiliation Ryoma Ota / Department of Integrated Science and Engineering Environment and Biotechnology Course

 Specialized Fields Reproductive biology / developmental genetics